 Stand up – create a noisy breathe inhaling quickly on the count of 3.
 Create a silent breath inhaling quickly on the count of 3.
 Blow on your hand creating first a cold breath then a hot breath.
 Ask students where they feel the breathe with noisy and silent, cold and hot breaths.

 Discussion – why breathe that deeply?
-Describe vocal cords, how they work, and healthy use (refer to page 30-31 in Theatre Arts in Action textbook).
+Describe vocal chords, how they work, and healthy use (refer to page 30-31 in Theatre Arts in Action textbook).

 Model – supported/non supported sound